Shivashant25/MCW-Leveraging-Azure-Digital-Twins-in-a-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

     az dt route create -g RESOURCE_GROUP_NAME -n DIGITAL_TWINS_INSTANCE_NAME --endpoint-name EventHubEndpoint --route-name EventHubRoute --filter "type = 'Microsoft.DigitalTwins.Twin.Update'"
     ```

-2. Establishing this route will provide data into an event hub located in the **{PREFIX}eventhubnamespaces** resource of the lab resource group.
+2. Establishing this route will provide data into an event hub located in the **eventhubnamespaces<inject key="DeploymentID" />** resource of the lab resource group.
 This event hub (**tsieventhub**) exposes a **tsi-preview** consumer group which is used as the Event Source of the Time Series Insights environment.

 ### Task 3: View incoming telemetry using Time Series Insights